FacuDeLorenzo/wakeup-fullstack-challenge/README.md

 npm install -g concurrently
 ```

-and build the api (it uses bash comamnds such as rm -rf and cp)
+and build the api (it uses bash commands such as rm -rf and cp)
 ```
 pnpm build:api
 ```